 It is important to remember that temptation does not come from God

-Temptation to do wrong comes from the devil and our fleshly desires and the fallen world we live in.
+The temptation to do wrong comes from the devil and our fleshly desires and the fallen world we live in.

-The temptation(s) you experience are not unique, temptation(s) are common to mankind, pride, lust, greed, jealousy etc. Whilst each of our temptations may present itself differently the root temptation will be a temptation that others have experienced.
+The temptation(s) you experience are not unique, temptation(s) are common to mankind, pride, lust, greed, jealousy, etc. Whilst each of our temptations may present itself differently the root temptation will be a temptation that others have experienced.

 There is always a way out: